C-H-Simpson/Roofpedia/README.md

 ### Training

 1. Produce labels in QGIS.
-Export using "Generate XYZ Tile (Directory)" as white polygons on a black background, making sure the QGIS project CRS is set to "EPSG:4326".
+Export using "Generate XYZ Tile (Directory)" as white polygons on a black background.
 Put in `dataset/labels/`.
 The labels are not limited to green roof or solar panels, but can be any custom object on the roof as long as sufficient labels are provided.
 2. Get imagery and export in QGIS with same method.
 Put in `dataset/images/`.
 3. Run `dataset.py`.
 This will remove images in which nothing is labelled, and do a train/test split.
 Visually check the resulting image labels make sense.
 4. Check `config/train-config.toml` identifies the data you are training with.
 If you want to continue from a pre-trained model, set the 'model_path' to the path of the pre-trained model.